oilroute.app — AI Energy Supply Chain Intelligence

 Key price drivers

-- VLCC Tanker Freight Rates — bullish, weight 7/10.
-Extremely high VLCC tanker freight rates indicate significant shipping constraints and contribute to higher landed oil costs.
+• VLCC Tanker Freight Rates — bullish, weight 8/10.
+Soaring freight rates indicate severe logistical constraints and increased transportation costs, adding to crude prices.

 Risk events